 Tutoring Info & Rules

-In order to ensure a smooth operation of my tutorials, I have compiled all relevant information, as well as rules that must be followed by all students receiving tutoring!
+In order to ensure the smooth operation of classes, I have compiled below a list of rules and limits that must be respected by all students and guardians thereof.

 Making Payments

-Any due payments can be sent to my e-transfer address gbobotsi@uwaterloo.ca.
+Any due payments can be sent to my e-transfer address (disclosed after a confirmed booking)

 For e-transfers please use: